 Spineless cacti make striking potted plants like O. macrorhiza.
 They may require stakes for support, especially for the big established ones because of the shallow and narrow pot space.

-In the landscape, they are popularly used as hedges and with a height of 10 to 20 feet, they make excellent barriers.
+In the landscape, they are popularly used as hedges and with 10 to 20 feet tall, they make excellent barriers.
 Popular big Opuntia cacti are O. cacanapa ‘Ellisiana’ and O. ficus-indica.

 Like an Aloe vera plant, this cactus can be used as first aid.
 The sap from the pads can soothe wounds and the extract from young pads is used as a laxative and a medication for diabetes.